 You can also look up offers and freebies online, and clip and collect coupons.
 These will help you get additional discounts on bulk purchases.
-It is important that you evaluate other factors like your family requirements, availability of storage space at home and your consumption habits before you splurge on bulk buys.
+You must evaluate other factors like your family requirements, availability of storage space at home, and your consumption habits before you splurge on bulk buys.

 - Build Your Network

 When you finally take the plunge and become an entrepreneur, you will realize how crucial your networking skills are to your success.
 A robust network will help you know about the inside happenings in your industry, new business opportunities, potential investors and collaborators, and latest technology and market dynamics, without spending a dime on market research or hosting trade events.
 So, get started with networking as early as possible.

 Attend as many events, trade shows, and product launches as possible.
 You will get to meet and know a large number of people from varied backgrounds.
 Ensure you share your contact information and strive to impact the people you speak to positively.